scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 3/13

 Take advantage of an opponents spellcasting to quickly attack.
 As a reaction, when a hostile creature adjacent to you begins casting a spell you may make a normal weapon attack against them.
-On hit you deal a wound die in damage and add a bad die to their spellcasting roll, adding additional bad dice for every crit rolled in your attack.
+On hit you deal a wound die in damage and add a bad die to their spellcasting roll, adding additional bad dice for every critical rolled in your attack.

 ***Enhanced:*** On hit, the first die added to their spellcasting roll is a terrible die instead of a bad die.